top of page

 Welcome to Country

-The Whadjuk Nyoongar people are the Traditional Owners of the lands and waters where Perth city is situated today.
+The Kaurna people are the traditional owners of the Adelaide Plains, which is where the Adelaide Convention Centre is today.
 We pay our respects to Elders past and present.

 Welcome to conference

-We’re delighted to welcome Daniel Ziffer as our MC for the FCA conference.
-Daniel is a journalist at the Australian Broadcasting Corporation (ABC) and the author of A Wunch of Bankers: A Year in the Hayne Royal Commission.
+We’re delighted to welcome back Daniel Ziffer as our MC for the FCA conference.
+Daniel is a journalist at ABC and author of A Wunch of Bankers: A Year in the Hayne Royal Commission.

-Daniel and Anne Crouch (FCA’s Chair) will welcome you to the conference.
+Daniel and Kylie Holford (FCA’s Chair) will welcome you to the conference.

 FCA update